 The player view controller is presented in portrait mode, then after presentation it will support rotating to landscape.
 Note that the player may force rotate to portrait in the experience, for example, if a tall sheet needs to be presented.

 To support returning to the full-screen player experience from PiP, call HMPlayerViewController’s restorePiPView(:) function and then present the player view controller full screen:

-To support following and unfollowing users from inside the HotMic experience, you can implement the HMMediaPlayerUserProfileDelegate protocol.
-If you do not implement this delegate, profile info will be obtained by HotMic rather than your app, and buttons such as follow/unfollow will not be shown.
+To support user profile functionality, you can implement the HMMediaPlayerUserProfileDelegate protocol.
+If you do not implement this delegate, profile info will be obtained by HotMic rather than your app, and buttons such as follow/unfollow will not be available.

-When the user taps the follow or unfollow button, the following function is called allowing you to record the new following state.
+When the user taps the follow/unfollow button, the following function is called allowing you to record the new following state.
 Provide an Error to the completion handler if one occurs.